CAFDataProcessing/data-processing-service/processing-service-core/README.md

 A more detailed overview of the workflow operations is available [here](./Architecture.md).

+A more detailed overview of the repository configuration options is available [here](./repository-config-options.md).

 A more detailed overview of the tenant configuration options is available [here](./tenant-config-options.md).

 A more detailed overview of how to use global configurations can be found [here](./global-config-options.md).